ATLANTBH/devops-research/blackbox_app_metrics_exporter_with_prometheus_and_k8s/README.md

 - run grok exporter which takes data from the application log file, and based on the rules that we define, makes data available to Prometheus
 - we already have Prometheus running and listening to the Grok exporter service for incomming metrics

-Application can be found [here](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/example_application/example_application.rb) which, for the sake of simulation, just logs in format from above.
+Application can be found [here](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/example_application/example_application.rb).
 Application takes two arguments: number of time it will generate output with random values, output log where data will be stored.
 Dockerfile for this application is defined [here](https://github.com/ATLANTBH/devops-research/blob/master/blackbox_app_metrics_exporter_with_prometheus_and_k8s/example_application/Dockerfile)

-First thing that we need to do is to dockerize our application by simply doing this:
+We will dockerize our application by simply doing this:
 ```
 cd ./example_application
 example_application $ docker build -t example-application .